-Sharing lets you send a specific calendar view to folks who don't have access to your DayBack, Salesforce or Google calendars.
-When you make a share you'll be creating a URL that contains exactly what you currently see on screen in DayBack.
+Make a bookmark public to share your schedule with folks who don't have access to your DayBack.
+When you make a public share you'll be creating a URL that contains exactly what you currently see on screen in DayBack.
 All your filters are respected, making it easy to share just a subset of your calendar.

-And any changes you make in DayBack will be synced with the share so your URL is always up to date.
+And any changes you make to your events in DayBack will be synced with the share so your URL is always up to date.

 Sending project schedules to your customers